poulomi-p/NewsDataClassification_NLP_Doc2Vec/README.md

-# Multiclass Text Classification: News artile data
+# Multiclass Text Classification: News article data

 This NLP project is a supervised learning problem where we try to predict the category of a news article.
 Since each article belongs to exactly one of the 5 categories used here, it is a multiclass classification problem.
 ## Data Collection